metalforpc/Portfolio/README.md

 ## 4. Data Analysis
 This section contains some data tasks example from "predoc.org".
 It contains the exercise and the code.
 In the "Data Manipulation Medicare Advantage" exercise I show some code in R that involves a simple data cleaning and dataset creation.

 The "Economic Analysis" exercise instead is more involved, and requires to use a subsample from "U.S. Current Population Survey" to produce an answer to the question of how hourly wages (“wage”) and labor force participation (“lfp”) evolved for skilled and unskilled workers since 1976.
+WIP

 ## 5. ANN and Function Approximation